Is your math curriculum coherent?

 Just check your own math books for several grades: do you find lots of overlapping?
-And you might not find too much if you're using a homeschooling curricula, because this problem is especially present in math books used in public school.
+If you're using a homeschooling curricula, you might not find too much because this problem is especially present in math books used in public school.

 Check 1st and 2nd grade books together, then 3rd and 4th grade books, then 5th and 6th grade books, and lastly 7th and 8th grade books.
-How much overlap is there?
-Reviewing of previous year's stuff?
+How much overlap and reviewing of previous year's topics do you find?

 What to do?

-If the books have lots of overlapping, you can probably easily eliminate some of that just by skipping some pages.
-You can also consider teaching the same topics from two grades one right after the other, on one grade, skipping the overlaps.
+If the books have lots of overlapping, you can eliminate some of that just by skipping some pages.
+You can also consider teaching the same topic from two neighboring grade levels one right after the other, skipping the overlaps.

-For example, you could teach the geometry sections of 3rd and 4th grade books one right after the other on one grade only.
-Or, combine sections on decimals on two different grades into one longer run, eliminating some o.f the review you will undoubtedly find.
-Remember, there is no need to study decimals on 4th, 5th, 6th, 7th, and 8th grade... kids surely can learn them quicker than that.
+For example, you could teach the geometry sections of 3rd and 4th grade books one right after the other in one grade level only, or combine the sections on decimals from two different grade levels into one longer section, eliminating some of the review you will undoubtedly find.
+Remember, there is no need to study decimals in 4th, 5th, 6th, 7th, and 8th grades — students can surely learn them quicker than that.

-Now, this doesn't mean that you wouldn't need to review topics.
-I am sure your student needs review every now and then.
-But maybe longer periods spent on one topic will help fix things in his/her mind better so that less review is needed later.
+Now, this doesn't mean that students don't need review because they do.
+However, going deeper and for longer periods of time into one topic should help students understand the concepts better so that less review is needed later.

 The Role of Curriculum - short article by William Schmidt.